-Some (opens in new tab), however, still include detailed and beautiful illustrated elements, which bring an extra dimension to the design and truly make it stand out.
+Some classic logos, however, still include detailed and beautiful illustrated elements, which bring an extra dimension to the design and truly make it stand out.
 Here are some of our favourites.
 Let us know yours in the comments below!

 01. Guns n Roses